 Congratulations!
 You have completed your nurse practitioner or physician assistant studies and are ready to register with the state and begin practicing.
 Among the many options, you might have decided to specialize in family practice, surgical services, or even psychiatric care.
 Fortunately, the process to register for prescriptive authority is consistent across most specialties with only a few exceptions.
 Below are the steps you'll need to follow to gain prescriptive authority:

-Sign a collaborative practice agreement: This requirement applies to both nurse practitioners and physician assistants in the State of South Carolina.
-A collaborative practice agreement must be obtained prior to applying for licensure in the state.
-A written collaborative practice agreement is an agreement between the mid-level provider and a physician that is licensed, certified, or practicing within a scope similar to that of the mid-level provider.
+2. Sign a collaborative practice agreement: This requirement applies to both nurse practitioners and physician assistants in the State of South Carolina.
+A written collaborative practice agreement is an agreement between the mid-level provider and a physician that is licensed, certified, and practicing within a scope similar to that of the mid-level provider.
 This collaborative practice agreement outlines the scope of practice that the mid-level provider will be practicing within, such as what medical acts and prescriptive authority the physician agrees the mid-level provider is capable and independent to complete.
 Collaborative practice agreements are renewed yearly.
-At all times, in order to qualify for licensure in the State of South Carolina and in order to practice, a mid-level provider must maintain an active collaborative practice agreement with a physician.
+In order to practice, a mid-level provider must maintain an active collaborative practice agreement with a physician.
 Different stipulations for these practice agreements apply to Advanced Practice Registered Nurses and physician assistants.
 Advanced Practice Register Nurses are able to practice with a physician collaborator and generally have more independence in practice autonomy whereas physician assistants must practice under physician supervision which is generally more restrictive.

 Advanced Practice Register Nurse (APRN) Collaborative Practice Agreement Requirements: At the time of this blog post writing, 28 states currently have full-practice authority guidelines for Advanced Practice Registered Nurses.
 As of March 2021, South Carolina is currently not a full-practice authority state for APRNs, which means that nurse practitioners must have a collaborative practice agreement signed with a physician prior to beginning to clinically practice.
 Although a collaborative practice agreement is required in South Carolina for APRNs, there are no chart review requirements, mileage radiuses between the location of the APRN and the physician, or other such stipulations to the collaborative practice agreement that are required.
 Examples for templates of Collaborative Practice Agreements are available on the South Carolina Board of Nursing and are available for reference here.